Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

 * Look for the white circle going inwards.
 If you can see that before you started defusing, you're late.
 The circle appears at **6.7s**!

 ## zzz Random info zzz

+1. Tips:
+	* Press left Alt to see your allies abilities.
+Next time before you yell, "heal me sage, wtf are you doing!", just check if she has a heal available

-1. Valorant server IP addresses:
+2. Valorant server IP addresses:
     * Mumbai:
     <pre>
     75.2.66.166